Clashing views on psychological issues

 Summary

-Mustanki intends to critically assessment of the current biological research on human sexual orientation.
+Mustanki intends to critically assess the current biological research on human sexual orientation.
 It has been critically measured according to rising standards through extreme evidential measures.
-The critical evaluation undertake theories like genetic influences, neurohormonal theory of sexual orientation, the putative role for development instability and fraternal birth order effects.
+The critical evaluation undertakes theories like genetic influences, neurohormonal theory of sexual orientation, the putative role for development instability, and fraternal birth order effects.

 Rationale

-Although there are many inconsistencies in the results there seems to be a strong supportive argument in favor of neurohormonal theory mostly in men.
-Genetic theory used twins and family methodologies does suggests genes influence on human sexual orientation.
-But on the other hand molecular studies do show many inconsistencies towards some genes.
-Hence, limitations in biological research for human sexual orientation has been noted in the conclusion.
+Although there are many inconsistencies in the results, there seems to be a strong supportive argument in favor of neurohormonal theory, mostly in men.
+The genetic theory using twins and family methodologies does suggest genes influence human sexual orientation.
+On the other hand, molecular studies do show many inconsistencies in some genes.
+Hence, limitations in biological research for human sexual orientation have been noted in the conclusion.

 Homosexuality and Biology